cloud-native-toolkit/site-developer-guide/docs/learning/fast-cd.md

 ArgoCD will deploy the application into the "releases" namespace such as ${TEST_NAMESPACE} or ${STAGING_NAMESPACE}

-1. Creat a release namespace where ArgoCD will deploy the application
+1. Create a release namespace where ArgoCD will deploy the application

     ```shell
     oc new-project ${TEST_NAMESPACE}